cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 You should see the image version reflected in the deployment:

     kubectl get deployments -o wide

+    Note the version of the account image will show account:2

 As well as the old pod will terminate, and you will see that a new one will be created (verify that the age is younger than the other pods).

     kubectl get pods

+In order to prove that the new application code is running, view the log message for the account pod like we did earlier.

+    kubectl get pods -o wide
+    kubectl logs -f <provider pod name>

+You should see the new console message added to app.js

+    NEW Account Service is listening on port: 8080

 And that's it.
 After a new image is available, only one change is necessary, and Kubernetes takes care of the rest.